onajafi/SweetCookie/README.md

 In our university (Sharif University of Technology) most students are able to purchase their lunch or dinner with a cheap price from the _Universities Dining Institution_.
-However, the meal must be purchased 4 days before the time which it is served.
+However, the meal must be purchased 4 days before the time it is served.

-So every time we had to open the browser and reach to [dining.sharif.edu](http://dining.sharif.edu/), login to our own dining account (Entering our username and password), navigate to the reservation section and click on every meal we wanted for a specific day.
+So every time we had to open the browser and reach to [dining.sharif.edu](http://dining.sharif.edu/), login to our own dining account (Entering username and password), navigate to the reservation section and click on every meal we wanted for a specific day.

 This comes with a problem, A lot of us used to forget the reservation